arlins/BLSmartLayoutEngine/README.md

 view.bls_layoutType = BLSmartLayoutTypeAnchor;
 ```

-Look through the demo,you will find the way quickly
+Look through the demo,you will find the way quickly.
+Feel free to use it.